 The Process of Appointing Liquidators

 Once a resolution to dissolve the company is passed, typically by a shareholder vote, the next immediate action is to appoint liquidators.
-These individuals are tasked with the responsibility of overseeing the entire liquidation process.
+These individuals are responsible for managing the dissolution and ensuring compliance with legal obligations.

 Legal Obligations During Liquidation

-During liquidation, the GmbH still retains its legal status and must fulfill certain obligations.
+During the liquidation process, the company retains its legal entity status and must fulfill several obligations to comply with German law.

 Retention of Legal Status